rackspace/php-opencloud/docs/userguide/ObjectStore/Storage/Object.md

 There are three ways to upload a new file, each of which has different business needs.

-__N.B__: Unlike previous versions, you do not need to manually specify your object's content type.
+> Note: Unlike previous versions, you do not need to manually specify your object's content type.
 The API will do this for you.

+> Note: when working with names that contain non-standard alphanumerical characters (such as spaces or non-English characters), you must ensure they are encoded with `urlencode` before passing them in

 ### To upload a single/basic file: